-4.2.2.6.4.2.2.7.
+- 4.2.2.8.
 On-Site Power Production.
 The Energy Rating Reference Home shall not include On-Site Power Production.
-Where the project site includes On-Site Power Production (OPP), the total OPP shall be computed as the electric energy produced on the project site minus the equivalent electric energy use (kWheq) calculated in accordance with Equation 4.1-3 of any purchased fossil fuels used to produce the total OPP.
-The total OPP shall be pro-rated to individual Dwelling Units based on the number of Bedrooms where the per-Bedroom OPP is used to determine the Dwelling Unit OPP that is used in the determination of PEfrac.
+Where the project site includes On-Site Power Production (OPP) and is used to calculate the Energy Rating Index of the Rated Home, the total OPP shall be computed as the electric energy produced on the project site minus the equivalent electric energy use (kWheq) calculated in accordance with Equation 4.1-3 of any purchased fossil fuels used to produce the total OPP.
+The total OPP shall be pro-rated to individual Dwelling Units based on the number of Bedrooms where the per-Bedroom OPP is used to determine the Dwelling Unit OPP that is used in the determination of PEfrac. - 4.3.

-4.3.
 Index Adjustment Factor (IAF).
-The IAF for each Rated Home shall be determined in accordance with Sections 4.3.1 through 4.3.4.
+The IAF for each Rated Home shall be determined in accordance with Sections 4.3.1 through 4.3.4. - 4.3.1.

-4.3.1.
 Index Adjustment Design (IAD).
 An IAD shall be configured in accordance with Table 4.3.1(1).
 Renewable Energy Systems that offset the energy consumption requirements of the Rated Home shall not be included in the IAD.